SteveSayantan/DevOps-Bootcamp/docker-basics/intro.md

 - `/root`: is the home directory of the root user.

-#### Files and Folders that containers use from host operating system
+> By default, containers have their own isolated filesystem and do not directly use the host's filesystem

-- The host's file system: Docker containers can access the host file system using bind mounts, which allow the container to read and write files in the host file system.
+#### What containers use from host operating system

-- Networking stack: The host's networking stack is used to provide network connectivity to the container.
-Docker containers can be connected to the host's network directly or through a virtual network.
+- Docker containers can access (explicitly) the host file system using bind mounts, which allow the container to read and write files in the host file system.

 - System calls: The host's kernel handles system calls from the container, which is how the container accesses the host's resources, such as CPU, memory, and I/O.